Signing of the United States Declaration of Independence: List of signatories

+Charles Carroll of Carrollton was the last living signer of the document at the time of his death in 1832 at the age of 95.
+He died 56 years after the signing.

 Signer details

-Eight delegates never signed the Declaration, out of about 50 who are thought to have been present in Congress during the voting on independence in early July 1776: John Alsop, George Clinton, John Dickinson, Charles Humphreys, Robert R. Livingston, John Rogers, Thomas Willing, and Henry Wisner.
-Clinton, Livingston, and Wisner were attending to duties away from Congress when the signing took place.
+Nine delegates never signed the Declaration, out of about 50 who are thought to have been present in Congress during the voting on independence in early July 1776: John Alsop, George Clinton, John Dickinson, Charles Humphreys, Robert R. Livingston, John Rogers, Thomas Willing, and Henry Wisner.
+Thomas Lynch, a member of the Continental Congress 1774–1776, was unable to sign the Declaration of Independence because of illness.
+Clinton, Livingston, and Wisner voted for independence, but were attending to duties away from Congress when the signing took place.
+Rogers, who had also voted for the resolution of independence, was no longer a delegate on August 2.
 Willing and Humphreys voted against the resolution of independence and were replaced in the Pennsylvania delegation before the August 2 signing.
-Rogers had voted for the resolution of independence but was no longer a delegate on August 2.
 Alsop favored reconciliation with Great Britain and so resigned rather than add his name to the document.
 Dickinson refused to sign, believing the Declaration premature, but he remained in Congress.
 George Read had voted against the resolution of independence, and Robert Morris had abstained—yet they both signed the Declaration.

-The most famous signature on the engrossed copy is that of John Hancock, who presumably signed first as President of Congress.
+The most famous signature on Timothy Matlack's engrossed copy is that of John Hancock, who presumably signed first as President of Congress.
 Hancock's large, flamboyant signature became iconic, and John Hancock emerged in the United States as an informal synonym for "signature".
 Future presidents Thomas Jefferson and John Adams were among the signatories.
 Edward Rutledge (age 26) was the youngest signer and Benjamin Franklin (age 70) the oldest.